Best Student Credit Cards for 2024

 This is a great card for international students who are studying in America.

-The CardName doesn’t require a credit history of a social security number, which international students won’t have.
-There’s no international transaction fees on purchases when you use the card abroad either, so it’s great to have when traveling.
+The CardName doesn’t require a credit history or a social security number, which international students won’t have.
+There are also no international transaction fees on purchases when you use the card abroad, so it’s great to have when traveling.

 It was designed for students with little to no credit history, so it’s good for U.S. students as well.

-You’ll get 1% unlimited cash back earned on every $1 spent.
-There is also a year free of Amazon Prime Student (which is a lifetime value of $59) after you spend $500 in the first three billing cycles.
-Plus, you get up to $600 in cell phone protection when you use the card.
+You’ll earn 1% unlimited cash back on every $1 spent.
+After you spend $500 in the first three billing cycles, you’ll also receive a year free of Amazon Prime Student (which has a lifetime value of $59).
+Plus, you can get up to $600 in cell phone protection when you use the card.

 CardName